Colorado State CDOC - Licensed Practical Nurse ($1,000 Sign-On Bonus) in Statewide, Colorado

 10 paid holidays per year plus vacation and sick time;

-Training opportunities and more.
+Wellness program, tuition reimbursement, training opportunities and more.

 Description of Job

-Current vacancies: Canon City, Denver, and Sterling; however we are accepting applications for all locations.
+Current vacancies: Canon City, Denver, and Limon; however we are accepting applications for all locations.
 The eligibility list created from this posting will be used to fill current and future vacancies through out the state (Crowley, Buena Vista, Canon City, Delta, Denver, Limon, Pueblo, Rifle, Sterling and Trinidad).
 We are currently offering incentive pay for positions in Sterling and Limon (additional $200.00 per month) and housing pay for positions in Buena Vista (additional $300.00 per month).

 This position provides skilled nursing care for the incarcerated offender in either an outpatient clinic, infirmary, or specialized cell house setting for acute care, chronic support and emergency interventions.
 LPN's are responsible for, but not limited to, the following: